 Jones of New Park

 Our line is directly descended from Henry Ponting and Jane Jones who married on 23 April 1839 at Berkeley Parish Church (Chapter 4).
-Not much is known of her lineage but what there is helps to explain some of the relationships mentioned elsewhere particularly those between the Pontings, the Jones' and the Cullimores
+Not much is known of her ancestors, but what there is helps to explain some of the relationships mentioned elsewhere particularly those between the Pontings, the Jones' and the Cullimores

 Much of the information which follows has come from the "Scribes Alcove" a website listing parish records for a small number of parishes around Thornbury and census returns.
 The information from Scribes Alcove has, in the main, not been checked against the actual records.